-Charleston, South Carolina, originally named Charles Towne, is one of the country’s oldest cities and it stands to reason that some of the oldest churches in America can be found there.
+Charleston, South Carolina, originally named Charles Towne, is one of the oldest cities in the United States.
+How could it not be the site of some of the oldest churches in America, some of them still functioning.
 Early settlers, founding fathers, slaves, indentured servants and wealthy plantations alike all brought their religion from Britain, Barbados and other Caribbean Islands.
-Not only was it their religion but it was also their architecture, their city designs, their laws and their way of life, particularly the life in Barbados, that they brought with them.
+Not only did they bring their religion but it was also their architecture, their city designs, their laws and their way of life, particularly the life in Barbados, that they brought with them.

-The churches were, and still are beautiful - some in their simplicity, others in their architectural intricacy.
-Any trip to Charleston should a tour of the churches alone or as a part of your itinerary.
-With a nickname like "the Holy City" because of the proliferation of churches, it should be no wonder that at least some of the churches should be included as “must see destinations” in one of the South’s and America’s oldest cities.
+The churches of Charleston, South Carolina were, and still are, beautiful - some in their simplicity, others in their architectural intricacy.
+Any trip to Charleston, South Carolina should a tour of the churches alone or certainly as a part of your tour itinerary.
+Often called the "the Holy City" because of the proliferation of churches, it should be no wonder that at least some of these wonderful churches should be included as “must see destinations.”

 Location of the Circular Church in Charleston, SC